• Menu

 Black bear at the Wild Animal Sanctuary.
 Photo by James M

 Technically “black” is not a species and not the only color of Colorado’s black bear.
 In Colorado, plenty of black bears are light blonde, brown, or cinnamon-colored.
 Living 20 – 25 years in the wild, they average three feet tall when standing up, with males reaching up to 275 pounds.
-Their short stalky bodies allow them to climb trees and are fast on the ground.
-Mostly eating berries, grasses, fruits, and nuts, the black bears are omnivorous and tend to avoid human contact.

-Black bears can be found throughout the state of Colorado in areas of Gambel’s oak and aspen and mostly living in oak brush areas and occasionally venturing into aspen forests.
-The highest concentration consists from Walsenburg to Trinidad, west of the San Luis Valley.
-They hibernate around early November and make their appearance the following May.
-Two cubs, on average, are born during hibernation.
+Black bears can be found throughout the state of Colorado in areas of Gambel’s oak and aspen mostly living in oak brush areas and occasionally venturing into aspen forests.
+The highest concentration consists from Walsenburg to Trinidad, east of the San Luis Valley.

 Birds